frictionlessdata/frictionless-py/README.md

 ## Documentation

 The whole public API of this package is described here and follows semantic versioning rules.
-Everyting outside of this readme are private API and could be changed without any notification on any new version.
+Everything outside of this readme are private API and could be changed without any notification on any new version.

 ### Validate